 Introduction of Colour

-In 1969 when we started
+In 1969 when we started converting the BBC2

-We decided from the start that the
+It was decided from the start that the

 without the need for Standards Converters.
 This considerably

 complicated the new installation and involved lengthy line up